sleepyOwl14/proximax-bc-docs/docs/support/guidelines.md

 id: guidelines
 title: Guidelines
 ---
-First off, thank you for considering contributing to ProximaX!
+First off, thank you for considering contributing to Sirius-Chain!

-Follow these guidelines for contributing to ProximaX projects, achieving the best quality with the less effort.
+Follow these guidelines for contributing to Sirius-Chain projects, achieving the best quality with the less effort.

 <div class=info>